sean-stanley/casualrp-hugo-site/content/episodes/burning-skies-8-visiting-the-duke.md

 title = "Burning Skies #8 | Visiting the Duke"

 +++
-Things get spooky as the group starts to hear voices from beyond the grave.
+Things get spooky as the group begins to hear voices from beyond the grave.